muthukub/WFGY/ProblemMap/wfgy-ai-problem-map-troubleshooting-atlas.md

 These seven families were not chosen by aesthetics, convenience, or rhetorical style.

-They were carved through a longer reasoning and stress process built on the WFGY line:
+They were carved through a longer WFGY line:

-- **WFGY 1.0** contributed the original self-healing logic and four-module correction framework
+* **WFGY 1.0** contributed the original self-healing logic and correction framework
-- **WFGY 2.0** pushed the system toward explicit routing, text-native control, and guardrail logic
+* **WFGY 2.0** pushed the system toward explicit routing, text-native control, and guardrail logic
-- **WFGY 3.0** expanded the pressure field through a much larger cross-domain problem set and effective-layer stress structure
+* **WFGY 3.0** expanded the pressure field through a much larger stress-tested problem set

 The result is that these seven families are not topic buckets.

 They are better understood as **seven recurring modes of instability in complex systems**.

-That is why the atlas can begin with AI failures, while still pointing beyond AI.
+That is why the atlas can begin with AI failures while still pointing beyond AI.

 ---